London as a local: 10 tips for survival

 (CNN) — Dating back 2,000 years, and with more than 300 languages, London can be an overwhelming prospect for the tourist.

-But it is possible to spend time here without looking and feeling like Oprah in India.
+But it is possible to spend time in London without looking and feeling awkward and out of place.

-You just need to read our survivor's guide.
+You just need to follow our 10 tips for taking on London like a local does:

-1. How to experience culture
+1. How to enjoy the culture

 Forget the stuff in the gallery and hit Twitter instead.

 London is home to some of the planet's best art galleries, theaters and historical sites.
 To be a true Londoner, you must ignore these entirely.
 Traipsing around the Tate Modern or the Natural History Museum is strictly for tourists.
 Locals know these places exist, intend to visit them one day, but somehow never get around to it.

 Instead, true Londoners find the best way of experiencing the rich culture their city has to offer is to leaf through the pages of a listings magazine -- or trawling Twitter -- idly bookmarking events that they know, deep down, they will never bother buying tickets for.